benjaminkomen/TibiaWikiApi/README.md

 [![Coverage](https://sonarcloud.io/api/project_badges/measure?project=com.tibiawiki%3ATibiaWikiApi&metric=coverage)](https://sonarcloud.io/dashboard?id=com.tibiawiki%3ATibiaWikiApi)

 # TibiaWikiApi
 Gets data from http://tibia.wikia.com and exposes this data using a RESTful JSON API.

 ## View online
 Navigate to https://tibiawiki.dev to view the Swagger API of this project.

 ## Run locally
-Clone this git project to your local computer and compile it using: `mvn clean install` from your favourite command line terminal.
+Clone this git project to your local computer and compile it using: `gradle build` from your favourite command line terminal.
 Then execute: `mvn spring-boot:run` and open your browser on http://localhost:8080

 Note that you need to add the [sample settings.xml](.travis.settings.xml) to your $HOME/.m2/settings.xml directory